How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 What About Omelets?

-Omelets are an extremely popular–and delicious–food in France, made with lots of butter and a smooth, soft texture (you won’t catch a French person overcooking their eggs!).
+Omelets are an extremely popular (and delicious) food in France, made with lots of butter and a smooth, soft texture.
+You won’t catch a French person overcooking their eggs!

 READ NEXT

-11 Things to Do in Annecy, France’s Lakeside Gem
+13 Amazing Things to Do in Annecy, France's Lakeside Gem

 You’ll generally find them on the menu at brasseries (informal, diner-like restaurants in France), and while they’re often served all day, they’re typically eaten by French people for lunch or dinner.